 Oil & Gold-leaf

-For centuries artists have been painting and sculpting horses, however I had not appreciated their endeavors in communicating to us the horse’s monumental importance in the development of the human race.
-In our modern fast paced world we have quickly forgotten how indebted we are to this one animal.
+For centuries artists have been painting and sculpting horses.
+Until now, I had not appreciated their endeavors in communicating to us the horse’s monumental importance in the development of the human race.
+In our modern fast paced world, we have quickly forgotten how indebted we are to this one animal.

 I reveal and remind others of how horses were instrumental in shaping our world.
-They symbolize the spirit within each of us and represent the ideal of individualist freedom- the freedom you would like to feel inside yourself.
+They symbolize the spirit within each of us and represent the ideal of individual freedom.